New York Population – 2024 Growth, Decline, and Migration Trends

 Conversely, the city saw job losses in the information sector (-14,700), natural resources, mining, and construction (-9,100), and financial activities (-1,100).
 Manufacturing employment remained stable during this period.

 The seasonally adjusted unemployment rate in New York City was 5.0% in July, which is a slight increase of 0.2 percentage points from June and unchanged from July 2023.
-The unemployment rate for New York State was 4.3% in the same month.
+The unemployment rate for New York State was 4.3% in the same month according to BLS.

 Additionally, the labor force participation rate, representing the percentage of the working-age population (16 years and older) either employed or actively looking for work, stood at 62.6% in July.